gbzarelli/AndroidSupportLib-maps/README.md

 # AndroidSupportLib-maps
 Library developed to assist in the development of Android applications with Google Maps API, with several classes and helper methods.
+This project uses the AndroidSupportLib library.

 How to use AndroidSupportLib-maps in your Android Project: